 And blog posts!

-I mentioned in the list of my favorite podcasts that I love listening to Grammar Girl.
+I mentioned in the list of my favorite podcasts that I love listening to the Grammar Girl podcast.
 Mignon always has such great, practical advice and clever, funny examples of word usage.
-Her January 5, 2017, episode on Enormity vs Enormousness was particularly inspiring.
+Her January 5, 2017, episode on using enormity vs. enormousness was particularly inspiring.

 In the tradition of quick and dirty tips, here’s the gist: